 A rustic but comfortable two-person cabin is available for rent on Ben Ure Island.
 Situated on the eastern tip of the island, the cabin has excellent views of Simik Bay and even Mount Baker on clear days.
 The cabin has a stove, refrigerator, cooking utensils, running water and an outdoor shower.

 Bring your own drinking and cooking water, food and bedding.
 Access to the island is by kayak or canoe only.
-There is a maximum of 2 people and no pets are allowed.
+There is a maximum of two people and no pets are allowed.
 Ben Ure Island is small and is also home to several private residences, therefore there is not a lot of room for land-based exploration on the island.
 However, if you are seeking a peaceful place to relax and unwind, the Ben Ure Cabin is a worthwhile escape.

 The Cornet Bay Retreat Center